 Any currently enrolled Mount Holyoke College student is eligible to work on campus.
-Level 1 jobs are reserved for students with work-study (although students with work-study may pursue Level 2-4 jobs as well).
-Students without work-study may pursue Level 2-4 jobs.
+Level 1 jobs are reserved for students with work-study (students with work-study may pursue Level 2-5 jobs as well).
+Students without work-study may only pursue Level 2-5 jobs.

 What is off-campus work-study?

-Only students with Federal Work Study are eligible to work with a pre-selected group of off-campus community service or America Reads/Counts sites.
+Students with Federal Work Study are eligible to work with a pre-selected group of off-campus community service sites.
 Contact Community Based Learning for more information.

 Where can I find job listings?

 Visit JobX to search for currently available jobs (on-campus and local part-time jobs)